5. Project Models to a Single Scenario

 var <- rast(system.file("extdata", "Current_variables.tif", package = "kuenm2"))

-#Plot raster layers
+# Plot raster layers

 Let’s check which variables were used to calibrate our models.
 They

-are available in the calibration_data
+are available in the calibration_data element of the

 object: